The Ten Best Time Travel Romance Novels for Fans of Outlander

-One of the biggest novel successes recently has been the time travel romance series Outlander, by Diana Gabaldon.
-Not really a new series, exactly, as the first edition to the series came out in the early 1990’s.
+One of the biggest recent novel successes has been the time travel romance series Outlander, by Diana Gabaldon.
+It's Not really a new series since the first edition to the series came out in the early 1990s.
 It instantly became a huge hit worldwide to women everywhere fantasizing about being hurled through time to meet their own Scottish Highlander and fall in love.

-This series became a hit television series in 2014, when STARZ picked it up and introduced the world to Jamie Fraser, Claire Randall and Frank/Black Jack.
-Of course, the success of the television series highly boosted the tourism rate for Scotland, and had women coming from everywhere around the globe to hug standing stones in hopes of traveling through time to the past to meet a rugged Highland warrior and fall in love.
-The only downsize to the book series and the television series is the time in between each next installment or season.
+This series became a hit television series in 2014 when STARZ picked it up and introduced the world to Jamie Fraser, Claire Randall, and Frank/Black Jack.
+Of course, the success of the television series highly boosted the tourism rate for Scotland and had women coming from everywhere around the globe to hug standing stones in hopes of traveling through time to the past to meet a rugged Highland warrior and fall in love.
+The only downside to the book series and the television series is the time in between each next installment or season.
 This is what we Outlander fans call Droughtlander.

 Once you fall in love with a series and a cast of characters, it’s hard to find something else to satisfy you until the next book comes out.
 It takes Diana Gabaldon approximately three years to write each book.
 It takes the average reader approximately one week to read each book.
 So what is the answer for the in-between reads?
 I have come up with a list of the top ten novels that will whet the appetite of the most devout Outlander enthusiast, to tide them over while waiting on the next edition.
 I hope you enjoy.

 While this time travel romance is not set in Scotland, but rather 1873 Colorado, it is still a really good story that will catch the reader’s attention from the start.
-The leading lady, Kady is about to be married in modern day Virginia, when she eyes an old vintage wedding dress in an antique shop.
-When Kady slips into the dress, she is overcome by dizziness, and wakes to find herself in 1873 Colorado, about to witness the hanging execution of one Cole Jordon.
+The leading lady, Kady is about to be married in modern-day Virginia, when she eyes an old vintage wedding dress in an antique shop.
+When Kady slips into the dress, she is overcome by dizziness and wakes to find herself in 1873 Colorado, about to witness the hanging execution of one Cole Jordon.
 Through wits and quick thinking, Kady manages to halt the execution, sparing Cole’s life.
 Romance ensues.

-7. Until Forever: By Johanna Lindsey – This is a bit of an odd tale, consisting of immortality more so than time travel.
+This is a bit of an odd tale, consisting of immortality more so than time travel.
 When the heroine of the story buys a thousand-year-old Scandinavian sword, she finds that it is attached to an ancient Viking warrior.
-Of course there is romance and intrigue.
+Of course, there is romance and intrigue.
 It is a good read, nowhere near the caliber of Outlander, but will help pass the time in a pinch.
 In other words, not a complete waste of time.